ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/input.rst

   ExpressionEngine uses the Input class for two main purposes:

   #.
-To provide some helper functions for fetching input data and
+To provide some helper methods for fetching input data and
      pre-processing it.
   #.
 To pre-process global input data for security.